Bottled Water - The Differences

 Natural Mineral Water must come from an identified and protected source.
 It is guaranteed to be consistent in composition and naturally wholesome without any treatment - except in some cases the addition of carbon dioxide to make the water sparkle.
 Natural Mineral Water status is only granted to waters that are demonstrated to be free from pollution and have a characteristic stable composition.

 In the UK, like Natural Mineral Water, Spring Water must originate from an underground source, be bottled at source and be microbiologically safe without treatment.
 However, in the UK, unlike Natural Mineral Waters, certain other treatments are permitted for Spring Waters.
-Treatments may include the removal of certain minerals as defined by the European Union Scientific Committee for Food, which has yet to issue its guidelines.
-These allow the removal of certain undesirable substances.
-The rules regarding Spring Water in the UK are currently being reviewed by DEFRA.
+Treatments may include the removal of certain minerals as defined by the European Union Scientific Committee for Food and, in parts of the UK (England and Scotland), UV treatment is permissible.
+In Wales and Northern Ireland Spring Water may not be treated with UV.

-Table water (so called by the industry but referred to the in the Regulations as ‘other bottled waters’) is usually bottled filtered water which is sourced as tap water.
+Table water (so called by the industry but referred to the in the Regulations as ‘other bottled waters’) may be from any one of a variety of sources.